As of episode 10, there are only two episodes to come.

 We see it this example.

 Dorothy is writing an “essay of apology”.
 Dorothy’s persona to her classmate is someone older that is still stuck in school.
 Also, it is known that she smokes in a future episode.
 Having a persona of a delinquent or a troublemaker, Dorothy writing an essay of apology isn’t out of place for her.
 Combined with Dorothy’s invitation to help her.
-It shows that Dorothy have nothing to hide.
+It shows that Dorothy has nothing to hide.

 ….
 And really, unless they are my best friend I don’t think I’d help a random classmate write an essay much less an apology essay.